Sergent Leslie James Hayes

 The Morvada would have been crowded with returning servicemen — Light Horsemen, infantry, engineers — all weary from war but eager to see Australian shores again.
 The mood aboard ship was likely one of reflection and relief.
 For many, like Leslie, the return journey was not just a physical crossing but a time to come to terms with the experiences of the last few years: battles fought, mates lost, the harshness of the desert, and the quiet moments of camaraderie.

-After several weeks at sea, the Morvada docked in Australia and Leslie would have travelled home by train to Murwillumbah
+After several weeks at sea, the Morvada docked in Australia — probably at Sydney or Brisbane — and Leslie would have travelled home by train to Queensland.

 FOR HIS SERVICE